Sophuwu300/manweb/README.md

 ### Variables in the service file:

 Environment Variables:\
-`HOSTNAME`: Used for http proxying.\
+`HOSTNAME`: Used for displaying the hostname on the webpage.\
 `ListenPort`: If unset, the server will default to 8082.\
 `ListenAddr`: This should be changed if you are on a public network.\
-`MANDOCPATH`: Path to the mandoc executable.
-If unset, the server will attempt to find it in the PATH.

 ### System Variables: